jamohile/dummy-client/README.md

 Keep in mind that this is just to illustrate the structure of normalization.
-In reality, whether each of those components (post, comments, users) is sent together or via seperate requests is a seperate decisions.
+In reality, whether each of those components (post, comments, users) is sent together or via seperate requests is a seperate decision.
+The above is a server side send, Dummy manages the client to interact with a properly normalized server.

 #### Benefits of This Approach
 <ul>
     <li>Ease of updating: cascading changes through relations is unecessary.</li>
+    <li>Complex nested data can involve complicated queries on the server-side, Dummy eliminates this. </li>
 </ul>

 ### Implementation